Heathcote Goldfields Victoria

 Heathcote

-Heathcote’s main street is lined with well-preserved historic buildings and beautiful trees.
+Heathcote’s main street, High Street, is lined with well-preserved historic buildings and beautiful trees.
 As part of Heathcote on Show, some wineries threw open their doors while others from farther afield set up shop in various buildings in Heathcote.
 The region is particularly well-known for its world-class Shiraz, a varietal that is particularly influenced by its terroir.
 Liv will only drink Shiraz if it’s from Heathcote, so I was pretty excited to sample the region’s best.

 As we walked around the town, I saw at least three or four artists, set up with easels and their paintbrushes, painting along the footpath under the shade of the trees.